sruehr/sruehr.github.io/outreach.md

  </section> </blockquote> <script async src="https://www.tiktok.com/embed.js"></script>

 ## Mentoring
 I have mentored four undergraduate students while at UC Berkeley on a variety of research and outreach projects, including writing newspaper articles, getting started with coding, and working with eddy covariance and remote sensing data.
+Two of my undergratuate mentees presented their work at the American Geophysical Union's annual conference.

 ![mentee](/mentees.jpeg)